dairelad/dairelad/README.md

-- 🔬 Work as a Cyber Security Engineer
+- 🔬 I work as a Cyber Security Engineer
 - 🌱 Net+, Sec+ Certified.
+AZ-900 Azure Fundamentals Certified.
 Currently studying for the Linux+
 - 🎓 BEng, MSc in Software Development
 - ⚡️ Looking to collaborate on some CTI projects over the course of the next year
 - 👉 Read about some of my projects [here](https://daire-curran.000webhostapp.com/)